cakephp/docs/en/development/routing.rst

         ];
     });

-Url inflection for Resourse Routes
+URL inflection for Resourse Routes
 ----------------------------------

-By default for multi-worded controllers the url fragment is underscored form of controller name.
-Eg. For ``BlogPosts`` url fragment would be ``/blog_posts``.
+By default for multi-worded controllers the URL fragment is underscored form of controller name.
+Eg. For ``BlogPosts`` URL fragment would be ``/blog_posts``.

 You can specify an alternative inflection type using the ``inflect`` option::